ESL Activities

 #19: Dictation Articles ESL Activity

 In this case, read out some sentences with articles in them to your students who have to write down what they hear.
-Check the answers together as a class and talk about each sentence with regards to correct article usage.
+Check the answers together as a class and talk about each sentence with regard to correct article usage.

 #20: Dictogloss